clydet/github-demo/courses/linux-competency/Linux_Competency.md

 ---

-## Week 6: Basic System Administration
+## Section 6: Basic System Administration
 ### Exercise: Service and User Management
 **Objective**: Create a user, assign them to a group, and manage a service.